 Another fascinating trip through time is Bosque Redondo Memorial near Fort Sumner, southeast of Santa Rosa.

 Fort Sumner was the center of a million-acre reservation known as the Bosque Redondo Indian Reservation.
 The story of how the U.S. Army forcibly moved the Navajo and Mescalero Apache people from their traditional homelands to the land surrounding this lonely outpost is pivotal to the history of the American West.

-The Navajo were held for three more years before the U.S. Government resolved to undo this terrible mistake.
-General William T. Sherman was sent to Fort Sumner in May of 1868 to negotiate a new treaty.
-The Treaty of 1868 allowed the Navajo to return to their original homes in the Four Corners Regions and acknowledged Navajo sovereignty.
+The Navajo were held for three more years before the Government resolved to undo this terrible mistake.
+General William T. Sherman was sent to Fort Sumner in May of 1868 to investigate reports of mistreatment of the Navajo.